intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/dim.rst

                         Assume "yes" to all prompts or default values so it can be executed non-attended

+--reference <directory>
+                        Use another kernel checkout to borrow the git objects from while cloning so it reduces the network transfer amount.
+The final repo is then dissociated from the passed reference.
+See --reference and --dissociate in GIT-CLONE(1).

 update-branches
 ---------------
 Updates all maintainer branches.
 Useful to synchronize all branches when other